cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           ColVec Linprog(RowVec c, Matrix AInEq = null, ColVec bInEq = null, Matrix AEq = null, ColVec bEq = null, ColVec Lb = null, ColVec Ub = null, Optimizers.Set options = null)
    Parameters:
-      | c:  The row vector representing the coefficients of the linear objective function to be minimized.
+       The row vector representing the coefficients of the linear objective function to be minimized.
-      | AInEq:  Optional.
+       Optional.
 The matrix representing inequality constraint coefficients.
        If null, no inequality constraints are applied.
-      | bInEq:  Optional.
+       Optional.
 The column vector representing the right-hand side values of the inequality constraints.
        If null, no inequality constraints are applied.
-      | AEq:  Optional.
+       Optional.
 The matrix representing equality constraint coefficients.
        If null, no equality constraints are applied.
-      | bEq:  Optional.
+       Optional.
 The column vector representing the right-hand side values of the equality constraints.
        If null, no equality constraints are applied.
-      | Lb:  Optional.
+       Optional.
 The column vector representing the lower bounds for the variables.
        If null, the variables are unbounded below.
-      | Ub:  Optional.
+       Optional.
 The column vector representing the upper bounds for the variables.
        If null, the variables are unbounded above.
-      | options:  Optional.
-Solver settings that allow customization of parameters such as
-                tolerance, maximum iterations, or other configurations.
+       Optional.
+Solver settings that allow customization of parameters such as tolerance, maximum iterations, or other configurations.
 Defaults to null if not provided.
    Returns:
        A column vector representing the optimized solution to the linear programming problem.
    Example: